 These subsidies are intended:

-- to support the artistic activities and cultural projects of immigrants and ethnic minorities
+• to support the artistic activities and cultural projects of immigrants and cultural minorities

 These subsidies are not intended for general activities or projects that promote the integration of immigrants (such as Finnish language courses or employment schemes) or for practicing religion.

 These subsidies may be granted either as operational subsidies or as special subsidies.
 Operational subsidies may be granted to cover a community’s basic operating costs or a specific area of operations.
-Special subsidies may be granted to support individual projects to be implemented during 2018.
-If the application is for a project or if the scale of the community’s operations is so small that operational subsidies are not applicable, it may be granted as a special subsidy.
+Special subsidies may be granted to support individual projects to be implemented during 2019.
 These subsidies are discretionary and are applied for and awarded for one year at a time each year individually.

-Previously awarded subsidies (Subsidies for promoting multiculturalism and combating racism) are listed on the Arts Promotion Centre Finland website.
+Previously awarded subsidies listed on the Arts Promotion Centre Finland website.

 Quality and scope of operations and implementation: